ChimeraTK/cppext/REFERENCE.md

 9. ```const T& front() const;```

    Obtain the front element of the queue without removing it.
 It is mandatory to make sure that data is available in the queue by calling ```empty()``` before calling this function.

+### non-member functions
+1. ```template<typename ITERATOR_TYPE> future_queue<size_t> when_any(ITERATOR_TYPE begin, ITERATOR_TYPE end);```

+   This function expects two forward iterators pointing to a region of a container of ```future_queue``` objects.
+It returns a ```future_queue``` which will receive the index of each queue relative to the iterator ```begin``` when the respective queue has new data available for reading.
+This way the returned queue can be used to get notified about each data written to any of the queues.
+The order of the indices in this queue is guaranteed to be in the same order the data has been written to the queues.
+If the same queue gets written to multiple times its index will be present in the returned queue the same number of times.

+   Behaviour is unspecified if, after the call to ```when_any()```, data is popped from one of the participating queues without retreiving its index previously from the returned queue.
+Behaviour is also unspecified if the same queue is passed to different calls to this function, or occurres multiple times.

+   If ```push_overwrite()``` is used on one of the participating queues, the notifications received through the returned queue might be in a different order (i.e. when data is overwritten, the corresponding queue index is not moved to the correct place later in the notfication queue).
+Also, a notification for a value written to a queue with ```push_overwrite()``` might appear in the notification queue before the value can be retrieved from the data queue.
+It is therefore recommended to use ```pop_wait()``` to retrieve the values from the data queues if ```push_overwrite()``` is used.
+Otherwise failed ```pop()``` have to be retried until the data is received.

+   If data is already available in the queues before calling ```when_any()```, the appropriate number of notifications are placed in the notifyer queue in arbitrary order.